bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react2.md

 <p>Handles asynchronous calls.</p>
 <ul>
 <li>Create a custom hook that takes a handler function, <code>fn</code>.</li>
-<li>Define a reducer function and an initial state for the custom hook’s state.</li>
+<li>Define a reducer function and an initial state for the custom hook's state.</li>
 <li>Use the <code>useReducer()</code> hook to initialize the <code>state</code> variable and the <code>dispatch</code> function.</li>
 <li>Define an asynchronous <code>run</code> function that will run the provided callback, <code>fn</code>, while using <code>dispatch</code> to update <code>state</code> as necessary.</li>
 <li>Return an object containing the properties of <code>state</code> (<code>value</code>, <code>error</code> and <code>loading</code>) and the <code>run</code> function.</li>